abodh/Newton-Rhapson-Power-Flow/README.md

   * when the B matrices are same for both the diagonal sub-Jacobian matrices
   * when the B matrices are different for the diagonal sub-Jacobian matrices i.e. when lossless system is assumed (i.e. B = 1/X).
 7. Implementing Q-lim controls
+  * evaluated once the power-flow is completed
+  * does not evaluate for each iteration

 # Dependencies
 1. ```MATLAB```